Faroe Islands National Football | A History Of Unrealistic Wins and Draws

 2011 is peak Brian Kerr as the Faroe Islands beat Estonia 2-0 at Toftir.
 A convincing victory but it spelled the end of Brian Kerr.

 After a respectable start new national manager, Euro 92 Danish captain Lars Olsen, really put his stamp on the team for the Euro 2016 qualification.
 The signs where there but no one expected a win in Greece.

 On the 14th November 2014, weeks after the national league had ended, the Faroes Islands beat Greece 1-0.
 Jóan Símun Edmundsson scored the only goal of the game in the second half.
 This is the second most important win for the Faroe Islands.
 But things got even better in the summer of 2015.

-In front of a full house at Tórsvøllur the Faroe Islands go 2-0 up, with goals from energetic midfielder Hallur Hansson and Brandur Hendriksson Olsen - the new kid on the block - before Greece reduced to 2-1 and made it a nervy end.
+In front of a full house at Tórsvøllur the Faroe Islands go 2-0 up, with goals from energetic midfielder Hallur Hansson and Brandur Hendriksson Olsen – the new kid on the block – before Greece reduced to 2-1 and made it a nervy end.
 This has been called one of the most perfect days with sunny weather, a noisy crowed of five thousand and a convincing display of good football.
 This was the party everybody had been waiting for with Faroese flags all over.